h3abionet/african_genomics_medicine_portal/README.md

 3. Migrate:
 $ docker-compose -f docker-compose-deploy.yml run --rm african_genomics_medicine_portal sh -c "python manage.py migrate"

-** the /scripts directory is added to the git ignore file so all scripts will have to be manually added to the server. (load_data.py)

 $ docker-compose -f docker-compose-deploy.yml run --rm african_genomics_medicine_portal sh -c "python3 manage.py runscript load_data"

-# Docker in dev

 # Docker in prod